-Today, ACCESO has 16 members representing a variety of geographic areas of Denver.
+Today, ACCESO has 16 members representing various geographic areas of Denver.
 The members serve three years and participate in scheduled meetings and educational activities about the electoral process.

-Denver community members with an interest in providing information about and promoting participation in the electoral process are encouraged to apply for membership on the board.
+Members of the Denver community with an interest in providing information about, and promoting participation in, the electoral process are encouraged to apply for membership on the ACCESO board.

 Margaret is the vice president of the Democratic Party of Colorado and President of the Democratic Women of Colorado.
 Additionally, she was the President for the Iniciativa Latina de Colorado.
 Margaret has been active participant for several years in the Latino community in voter registration and educational initiatives.

 Stella, born and raised in Denver, has been working in the public sector, political sphere and national and state initiatives throughout her professional career.
 Madrid was appointed to the Board of Spanish Language Advisory Board (SLAB) in 2006, served as President in 2008-10.
 In 2010 she was elected Chair of ACCESO, where she served two terms, she also serves on the Executive Committee and remains active in a leadership role.
 Madrid is the Inter-Governmental and Community Affairs Officer for the Housing Authority of City and County of Denver (1991-Present).
 Additionally, Madrid has had leadership roles in state and national boards including the National Association of Housing and Redevelopment Organizations (NAHRO), Global Urban Development, Housing Colorado Legislative Committee, her local House District and is active in other non-profit organizations.